-Indianapolis Power & Light Company (IPL) has received approval to install new pollution control equipment at its Petersburg generating station and Unit 7 of its Harding Street station, primarily to reduce mercury emissions.
+In August 2013, Indianapolis Power & Light Company (IPL) received IURC approval to install new pollution control equipment at its Petersburg generating station and Unit 7 of its Harding Street station, primarily to reduce mercury emissions.
 The utility also received approval to recover the construction costs through rates, with rate adjustments to be requested every six months.

-For all publicly filed documents in this case, please visit the IURC's electronic document system and enter docket number 44242.
+For all publicly filed documents in this case, including OUCC testimony, please visit the IURC's electronic document system and enter cause number 44242.